×

 Configuring PTP events with PolicyGenTemplate CRs

-You can use the GitOps ZTP pipeline to configure PTP events that use HTTP or AMQP transport.
+You can use the GitOps ZTP pipeline to configure PTP events that use HTTP transport.

 Configuring PTP events that use HTTP transport